Transforming Digital Government Services for Secure and Equitable Access

 I don't think it bypasses CSPs either.
 I think what it does is it enhances CSPs because if we were using a digital, an mDL, a mobile driver's license, to be able to get to IAL2, in some ways it is pretty secure because on the back end is PKI and there's a decent authentication or verification method that we would be able to bake into the system.
 I think that's great.
 And quite frankly, dash four, Rev. 4 is going to have the whole concept of mobile driver's license to be used for identity vetting.
 So, even better.

 All right, so I wanted to give both of you guys a little bit of time, maybe like 60 seconds on what you're working on.
 What are you doing?
-What are you or what is the government doing to take actions to be able to adopt CSPs or make it a little less frictionful for citizens with digital services?
+What are you or what is the government doing to take actions to be able to adopt CSPs or make it a little less frictional for citizens with digital services?
 Ken, I'll start with you.

 Kenneth Myers: